Alessio1599/EEG-processing/README.md

 ## Data description
-The .mat file, sub-035_ses-01_task-Rest_eeg.mat, contains the following variables:
+The .mat file, `sub-035_ses-01_task-Rest_eeg.mat`, contains the following variables:
-- X: EEG data organized as a 2-D matrix whit size 𝑛 × 𝑚 where 𝑛 is the number of electrodes and 𝑚 the number of time samples.
+- `X`: EEG data organized as a 2-D matrix whit size 𝑛 × 𝑚 where 𝑛 is the number of electrodes and 𝑚 the number of time samples.
-- ch_names: cell array containing the labels of the 𝑛 electrodes.
+- `ch_names`: cell array containing the labels of the 𝑛 electrodes.
-- srate: containing the value of the sampling rate.
+- `srate`: containing the value of the sampling rate.
-- stim_samples: array containing the time samples at which the stimuli were applied
+- `stim_samples`: array containing the time samples at which the stimuli were applied
-- stim_types: cell array indicating the type of each applied stimulus (labels: ‘standard’, ‘target’, ‘distractor’)
+- `stim_type`: cell array indicating the type of each applied stimulus (labels: ‘standard’, ‘target’, ‘distractor’)

 ## Useful functions